This post was originally published on October 15, 2014, and we have just updated it with the latest information and screenshots of Twitter analytics.

-Videos are becoming a popular content format on many social media platforms, including Twitter.
-To help you create better Twitter videos, Twitter created a new analytics dashboard for your videos.
-As this feature is still under beta testing, it might change (and get even better) in the future.
+Videos are a popular content format on many social media platforms, including Twitter.
+To help you create better Twitter videos, Twitter created a new Analytics dashboard for your videos.

-How to find this for your tweets: In your Twitter analytics dashboard, select “More” from the top nav bar and then “Videos (beta)”.
-Look at the far right column in the table of tweets.
-Completion rate is listed after Video views.
+How to find this data: In your Twitter Analytics dashboard, select “More” from the top nav bar and then “Videos (beta).”
+Look at the far-right column in the table of tweets.
+The Completion rate is listed after Video views.